QUICKguils/pyHarm/src/pyHarm/Bifurcators/README.md

 # Module Bifurcators

-This module contains all the bifurcation detector types that are provided by pyHarm.
+This module contains all the bifurcation handling types that are provided by pyHarm.
 The module is organized around an abstract class **ABCBifurcator** and a **FactoryBifurcator** that is in charge of creating the objects.
 All bifurcation detector objects must comply with the **ABCBifurcator** abstract class.
 The